FIWARE-Ops/marinera/documentation/E2E_TESTING.md

 ### 2. Change `values.yaml`

-Change `values.yaml` file to adjust it to your deployment.
-(The most variables are fine to a default deployment)
+Change `values.yaml` file in the folder `tests/e2e-test/` to adjust it to your deployment.
+By default, the variables match if you deploy the FIWARE platform as is.

 ### 3. Run e2e tests